 This is another brand with a great reputation in the reptile and amphibian industry.
 Fluker’s has been around for quite some time now.
 They, like Zoo Med and Zilla, have a long list of quality products.
 The only time I’ve been disappointed with Fluker’s is when I ordered a box of 250 crickets online but that’s besides the point.

 Fluker’s products are top-notch; this heating mat is no exception.
 It comes as highly recommended as the Zoo Med product or more.
 Both heaters are great products but many people seem to rate this device a little higher than the Repti Therm.

-iPower Under Tank Heat Pad
+iPower Reptile Heat Pad